vanrein/6bed4/inetdraft.rst

 In doing so, it MUST NOT bypass the comparison of the IPv6 prefix, IPv4 address and UDP port as mentioned in the source IPv6 address.
-If this fails, the traffic MUST be treated as traffic trying to pass up through the tunnel with an incorrectly set IPv6 address.
+If this comparison fails, the traffic MUST be treated as traffic trying to pass up through the tunnel with an incorrectly set IPv6 address.

 Tunnel service profiles